coderrio/Coderr.Documentation/docs/starting-up/index.md

 # 3. Logging in

 If you successfully have completed step 1 and 2 above, then you will reach the "Login"- screen.
 This is also the view you will see when returning to codeRR next time.
 From here you normally would just be  logging in to the organization that has been associated with you (shown as "mix max" in the example).
-If you are the first to register your organization with administrative privileges and you have multiple organizations, you can log it to those here. you can remain associated with the named organization.
-You can also activate your subscription at any time.
+However, if you are the first to register your organization and then have administrative privileges, you can log in to any organization where you have these privileges.
+Here, you can also activate your subscription at any time.

 ![](login-org.png)

 # 4. Creating an application

 You need to identify the error reporting entity and name the application that you want to monitor.
 Write the name of your application and then click "Create".
 For clarity we recommend that you name your client and server as two different entities (or applications).
 That way it is easier to see where the error has been generated.
-If you later would like to add another application to codeRR, you can do it from this window.
+If you later would like to add another application to codeRR, you can do so from this window.

 ![](create-app.png)